Overview

 Grinding and Classification

 The milling section produces a leach feed with approximately 75% passing 75 microns.
-The milling circuit comprises of a SAG mill operating as the primary mill (6.1 m dia. and 9.5 m EGL and installed motor power of 7,000 kW to be upgraded to 8,000 kW) operating in open circuit.
+The milling circuit is composed of a ball mill operating as the primary mill (6.1 m diameter and 9.5 m effective grinding length (EGL) and installed motor power of 7,000 kW upgraded to 8,000 kW) in the open circuit.
 The oversize or scats are re-handled to the stockpile and re-crushed.
-The primary mill discharge feeds two parallel single stage overflow type ball mills (5.5 m dia. by 8.0 m EGL) with a power rating of 4,500 kW each, operating in closed circuit with a dedicated cluster of twelve 250 mm hydrocyclones of which eight are typically in use.
+The primary mill discharge feeds to two parallel single stage overflow type ball mills (5.5 m diameter by 8.0 m EGL) with a power rating of 4,500 kW each, operating in closed circuit with a dedicated cluster of twelve 250 mm hydrocyclones, of which eight are typically in use.

-An additional High Pressure Grinding Roll (HPGR) has been installed to treat scats at a rate of 100 t/h.
+An additional High Pressure Grinding Roll (HPGR) has been installed to treat scats at a rate of 100 tph.

 Flow Sheet: